 The water at Camp Lejeune was contaminated for decades with TCE, PCE, vinyl chloride, and benzene.
-It is my opinion that these water contaminants have been shown to cause adverse health effects, including bladder cancer, in occupational studies, environmental studies outside of Camp Lejeune, and specifically in Marines and civilians who were based at Camp Lejeune, especially given the reduced standard at issue in this litigation, an as likely or not standard, or equipoise.
+It is my opinion that these water contaminants have been shown to cause adverse health effects, including Parkinson's Disease, in occupational studies, environmental studies outside of Camp Lejeune, and specifically in Marines and civilians who were based at Camp Lejeune, especially given the reduced standard at issue in this litigation, an as likely or not standard, or equipoise.

-It is also my opinion that the levels of exposure to these chemicals at Camp Lejeune are hazardous to humans, and specifically as likely as not cause bladder cancer.
-Epidemiologic studies of occupational exposure to these chemicals, as well as environmental contamination by these chemicals, provide evidence that the level of exposure to these chemicals on Camp Lejeune were sufficient to cause bladder cancer.
+It is also my opinion that the levels of exposure to these chemicals at Camp Lejeune are hazardous to humans, and specifically as likely as not cause Parkinson's Disease.
+Epidemiologic studies of occupational exposure to these chemicals, as well as environmental contamination by these chemicals, provide evidence that the level of exposure to these chemicals on Camp Lejeune were sufficient to cause PD.